QuantumDynamicsLab/PES2MP/README.md

 # PES2MP (Potential Energy Surface Mapping to Multipole Expansion Series)
 ## Multipole expansion
-2D and 4D multipole expansion code (using Legendre polynomials and Spherical Harmonics respectively) for fitting PES into radial coefficients is provided as jupyter-notebook files. <br />
+2D and 4D multipole expansion code (using [[Legendre polynomials]](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.legendre.html) and [[Spherical Harmonics]]([https://github.com/apoorv-kushwaha/PES2MP](https://shtools.github.io/SHTOOLS/) respectively)
+for fitting PES into radial coefficients is provided as jupyter-notebook files. <br />

+## Update V2bullets
+1. The original code has been broken into 4 parts.
+2. The old codes published in Supplementary Information can be accessed via following [[link]](https://github.com/apoorv-kushwaha/PES2MP/)
+3. Code 0-1 are for splining/augmenting data using ML package [PESLearn](https://github.com/CCQC/PES-Learn)
+4. Code 2 and 3 are for fitting PES to radial coefficients and vice-versa (to calculate fitting error.)
+5. Code 4 is a template to fit radial coefficients into molscat readable functions.

 Both codes use least square fit (achieved by taking the pseudo-inverse of Legendre/Spherical-Harmonics coefficients stored in a 2D matrix).<br />
 Currently limited to rigid rotor - atom (2D) and rigid rotor - rigid rotor (4D) collision